 Effective scatter using the large blast marker

-Here are the revised scatter results when firing the large 5" blast marker with average scatter of 7", minus the diameter of 5", and showing the distance of the marker edge from the original centre point aimed at:
+Here are the revised scatter results when firing the large 5" blast marker with average scatter of 7", minus the radius of 2.5", and showing the distance of the marker edge from the original centre point aimed at:

 |Scatter distances with large blast marker|